adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #35 Progressed to the 3rd-week of the 8th-Class.

 #36 Still making good progress on the 8th-Class to wrap up the certificate.

+#37 Vacation Time!!!
+Not going to be coding over the next few days or working on the 8th-Class